convertigo/C8oForms/c8oforms_standalone/README.md

   - password: fullsyncpassword

 ## Authentication Active directory ##

+Before configuring symboles ensure that you have write right on workspace folder !

 You have to configure project lib_UserManager project, to do so go to convertigo admin console: https://localhost:28080/convertigo/admin/login.html and type [login and password](#convertigo-server).
 Then, click on project on the left hand side to access to project list view.
 On the left side of lib_UserManager project, you will se a red warning icon, click on it to create symbols.